Blockstream/satellite/doc/antenna-pointing.md

 recommended to have at least 7.5 dB of MER for reliable reception of the high-throughput stream.

-Note that, regardless of SNR, the USB and standalone demodulators will continuously try to receive both high and low-throughput streams.
-For example, if you start with insufficient SNR for the high-throughput stream, but at some point the SNR improves and becomes sufficient, then the demodulator will start to get high-throughput packets.
-This holds only for the TBS 5927 and the Novra S400 demodulators.
+Note that, regardless of SNR, the USB and standalone receivers will continuously try to receive both high and low-throughput streams.
+For example, if you start with insufficient SNR for the high-throughput stream, but at some point the SNR improves and becomes sufficient, then the receiver will start to get high-throughput packets.
+This holds only for the TBS 5927 and the Novra S400 receivers.
 In contrast, this is **not currently possible** in the SDR setup.
 In the SDR setup, you will need to specify which stream you want to try receiving, as explained in the [SDR Guide](sdr.md#running).

 ## Next Steps